fdioDocs/vpp-docs/docs/reference/vppcontainers/containerCreation.rst

 After this, we're ready to create the containers.

-This command creates an Ubuntu Xenial container named "cone".
+Creates an Ubuntu Xenial container named "cone".

 .. code-block:: shell